dtm-labs/en.dtm.pub/docs/app/cache.md

 <img alt="redis cache inconsistency" src="https://martin.kleppmann.com/2016/02/unsafe-lock.png" height=400 />

-[dtm-labs](https://github.com/dtm-labs) is dedicated to solving the data consistency problem, and after analysing the existing practices in the industry, a new solution [dtm-labs/dtm](https://github.com/dtm-labs/dtm)+[dtm-labs/rockscache](https://github.com/dtm-labs/rockscache), which solves the above problem completely.
-In addition, as a mature solution, the solution is also anti-penetration, anti-breakdown and antiavalanche, and can also be applied to scenarios where strong data consistency is required.
+[dtm-labs](https://github.com/dtm-labs) is dedicated to solving the data consistency problem, and after analyzing the existing practices in the industry, a new solution [dtm-labs/dtm](https://github.com/dtm-labs/dtm)+[dtm-labs/rockscache](https://github.com/dtm-labs/rockscache), which solves the above problem completely.
+In addition, as a mature solution, the solution is also anti-penetration, anti-breakdown and anti-avalanche, and can also be applied to scenarios where strong data consistency is required.

 The existing solutions for managing cache are not covered in this article, but for those who are not familiar with them, you can refer to the following two articles
 - [https://yunpengn.github.io/blog/2019/05/04/consistent-redis-sql/](https://yunpengn.github.io/blog/2019/05/04/consistent-redis-sql/)